 The Scrum Master is a servant-leader for the Scrum Team.
 The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.https://www.scrumguides.org/scrum-guide.html

-The very individual whose purpose it is to stop the outside world from bothering their developers is the single biggest bother.
-In my opinion, non-technical people should rarely, if ever, be managing technical people (except the CEO).
-I should be able to go to my boss for help and advice with my tasks, or at the very least I should expect them to understand my assignments.
+The very individual whose purpose is to stop the outside world from bothering the development team is the developer’s single biggest bother.
+In my experience, non-technical people should rarely be directly managing technical people, though there are always reasonable exceptions.
+I should be able to go to my boss for help and advice with my engineering tasks, or at the very least I should expect them to understand my assignments.

-Even if the scrum master is a lovable person who grasps the technical issues from a high-level, Scrum Master isn’t a full-time job.
-Too often scrum masters’ daily tasks involve a stand-up or two in the morning, a meeting with higher-ups in the afternoon, and not much else.
+Even if the scrum master is a lovable person who grasps the technical issues from a high level, Scrum Master isn’t a full-time job.
+If the scrum master never gets “down in the trenches” so to speak, I’m hesitant to believe they can stay busy in a meaningful way.

-If you still feel the need for a “scrum master”, just let the lead developer for the team handle the job.
-They are already at stand-up and likely have a better idea of what’s going on.
-You aren’t putting more on their plates, you are likely taking something off.
+If you still feel the need for a scrum master, just let the lead developer for the team handle the job.
+They’re already at stand-up and likely have a better idea of what’s going on.
+You aren’t putting more on the development team’s plates, you’re likely lightening their load.

 Problem #4 – Estimates

 Within Scrum, estimates have a primary purpose – to figure out how much work the team can accomplish in a given sprint.
-If I were to grant that Sprints were a good idea (which I obviously don’t believe) then the description of estimates in the official Scrum guide wouldn’t be a problem.
+If I were to grant that Sprints were a good idea (which I don’t) then the description of estimates in the official Scrum guide wouldn’t be a problem.

 The problem is that estimates in practice are a bastardization of reality.
 The Scrum guide is vague on the topic so managers take matters into their own hands.
-With this in mind, I am again going to criticize some common practices that I have seen in regards to estimates.
+With this in mind, I’m again going to criticize some common practices that I have seen in regards to estimates.